How to Stop & Prevent Rust on Your Car

 Some people may think of waxing as purely an aesthetic function, and they’re not entirely wrong – waxing is paramount in maintaining a sleek shine and preventing color from fading.
 But a good wax job is also one of the best ways to protect your car from the elements, damage, and, of course, rust.
 The typical recommendation by professionals is to wax your car every two years to protect the paint and body and repel water.
 However, not many people stay up-to-date with a waxing regiment because it’s a lot of work or they just forget to do it.
 To protect your car, you either leave the job to a trusted expert or take on the task yourself on a regular basis.

-When There’s Already Rust
+When There’s Already Rust on the car

 If you’ve already found rust, your car isn’t doomed; there’s actually something you can do about it.
-All you have to do is rub the rusted area down with a razor blade or fine grit sandpaper, apply a thin layer of rust arrestor, paint on some primer to the area, then add a bit of touch-up paint to doctor it up.
+All you have to do is rub the rusted area down with a razor blade or fine grit sandpaper, apply a thin layer of rust filler, paint on some primer to the area, then add a bit of touch-up paint to doctor it up.
 Or, if you’re truly lost and you need some professional help, come to Wrecktify Collision & Restoration and meet with an expert that will point you in the right direction and help you in any way we can.
 Rust on your vehicle doesn’t have to be the end of the world.
 With the proper time and resources, you’ll be able to prevent it without even batting an eyelash.
 Contact us today!

 Connect with us:

-A man is working on the back of a car in a garage.
+A person is cleaning the headrest of a car with a brush.

 More Posts